 A. The Property.
-Grantor is the owner of approximately [ ] acres of real property located in Placer and Nevada Counties, State of California, as more particularly described in the attached Exhibit A (the "Property").
+Grantor is the owner of approximately 1,820 acres of real property located in Shasta County, State of California, as more particularly described in the attached Exhibit A (the "Property").

 B. FPA and FERC Jurisdiction.
-Portions of the Property lie within the boundaries of one or more hydroelectric projects licensed to Grantor pursuant to Part I of the Federal Power Act, 16 U.S.C. §§792-823d ("FPA").
+The Property lies within the boundaries of one or more hydroelectric projects licensed to Grantor pursuant to Part I of the Federal Power Act, 16 U.S.C. §§792-823d ("FPA").